Kevin is a Software Developer with 20 years experience designing and building business intelligence and system integration solutions.

 ViewController.m - updatePDFPage

 This last method will draw the content of the UITextView in the rectangle of the PDF page.
-First we get a handle on the graphics context that we are using.
-Then set the rectangle size for the text that will be use by the frame.
+First, we get a handle on the graphics context that we are using.
+Then set the rectangle size for the text that will be used by the frame.
 The frameset will set the bounds of the text layout.
-The CGPathCreateMutable create a graphics path which represents a series of lines and shapes.
+The CGPathCreateMutable creates a graphics path that represents a series of lines and shapes.
 These two preceding variables will then be used to create the rectangle for the text with the CGPathAddRect function.

 ViewController.m - updatePDFPage